 It’s easy to overspend during big shopping events.
 However, it’s vital to take a step back and think about whether you actually need the item, and if you’ll ever use it.
 Are you just buying it because it looks like a good deal?
 With the cost of living crisis squeezing many people’s finances, consider whether you can actually afford to buy the product right now.

 Think about how much you’re happy to spend, and stick to it.
 You could also make a wishlist to narrow down the products that you do actually need.

 Remember that deals will come and go.
-Amazon cuts its prices all the time, and you’ve still got the Black Friday sale to come later in the year too.
-Never let yourself over-spend just because there’s a sale – you may regret it later.
+Amazon cuts its prices all the time, from Prime Day to New Year's sales.
+Never let yourself overspend just because there’s a sale – you may regret it later.

 Get a free £6 when you buy a £60 gift card

 If you’re planning to spend at least £60, Amazon Prime members can currently buy a gift card (opens in new tab) for this amount and get an extra £6 added to the balance.
 This bonus is only available if you haven’t topped up your account in the last 36 months.

 And if you’re planning to spend at least £120 over two items and there are two Amazon Prime members in the household you can double up the free £6 and coordinate the buying so that each of you is buying an item with a gift card and gaining an extra £6.

 If you’ve got your eye on an item, shop around first to check if the price really is the cheapest.
 It’s easy to compare prices online.
 You can search on Google for the exact make and model of what you want and see how much other retailers charge.
 You can do this on Google Shopping (opens in new tab) or just use the usual Google search engine and then when the results come up, click ‘Shopping’.